tee-lab/PyDaddy/docs/source/usage.rst

     import pydaddy

 You should be able to use all features of PyDaddy in the notebook.
-See the :ref:`tutorials <tutorials>` or :ref:`API documentation <api>` for more details on available functionality.
+See the :ref:`tutorials <tutorials>` or :ref:`package documentation <package documentation>` for more details on available functionality.